Unoccupied property insurance is often required for empty homes pending sale / let, during probate or awaiting occupation by the owner for example.

 Please note: We may require a photo of the roof and all external walls.

-We offer quotations for various situations where a home may become unoccupied, these include:
+We provide quotes for various situations where a home may become unoccupied, these include:

 In the sad event of the owner passing away empty home insurance would be required by the executors or solicitor until a decision is made about the future of the property.

 As a property developer you may have purchased an empty home and have renovated the building, requiring cover while the property is being sold.
-We can also offer terms for property insurance whilst the building is undergoing some renovation.
+We can also offer terms for property renovation insurance.
 Cover is dependent on the details of the renovation, including the nature of the work and estimated vacant period.

 The home may be unoccupied between tenancies when your current buildings insurance expires and the provider declines renewal as no tenant is in place.
 We will cover your property with our unoccupied property insurance and seamlessly switch cover to our landlord insurance once let.